Hotmoka/hotmoka/tutorial/Takamaka.md

 at the moment.
 Hence the negative response.

 Thus, let us initialize the node before publishing it, so that it is already initialized when published.
-Press ENTER to terminate the service.
-Then modify the `Publisher.java` class as follows:
+Press ENTER to terminate the service, then modify the `Publisher.java` class as follows:

 ```java